-The main concern associated with diabetic foot care is nerve damage that results in the loss of sensation in the feet and other limbs called neuropathy.
+The main concern associated with diabetic foot care is neuropathy, which is nerve damage that results in the loss of sensation in the feet and other limbs.
 Without sensation in the feet, it is easy to suffer blisters, corns and sores, which can cause infection, and serious infections can lead to the loss of limbs.
 Diabetes can also cause reduced blood flow to the feet and other limbs, which puts patients at risk for ulcers.

 Our podiatrists recommend that you receive regular foot screenings from your physician to prevent serious foot problems and to visit your physician as soon as possible upon developing a sore, corn, blister, bruise or other injury.